 IWR150B 21st-Century Worship in the African American Tradition.
 Explores the history of worship in the Black Church, from slave narratives to rural and town-and-country settings to the contemporary experience of urban America.
 The development of worship styles for congregations with deep history and the planning for worship services to address the needs of an unchurched society will be a part of this course.
 Dr. Croft.
-Fall Semester.
+Not offered 2015-16.

-Old Curriculum: MDiv Liturgy/Worship requirement, MAR integrative (ministry) option, or free elective.
-Fulfills a requirement of the Black Church concentration/specialization.
+Old Curriculum: MDiv Liturgy/Worship requirement, or free elective.
+Applicable toward the Black Church concentration/specialization.

 New Curriculum: MDiv Liturgy/Worship requirement, MAR Integrative option, or free elective.
-Fulfills a requirement of the Black Church concentration/specialization.
+Applicable toward the Black Church concentration/specialization.

 IWR412 Life Passages: Liturgy and Preaching.
 In this class we will consider liturgies around funerals, weddings, healing services, reconciliation, quincenera, women's blood, adoption of children, etc., dealing with diversity around culture, gender, sex and inter-religious situations.
 Using theoretical readings, actual situations, examination of liturgies, creation of new liturgies, and preaching, the class will explore how and on what basis these liturgical events can be created, planned, conducted, and preached.
 Students will be expected to preach/lead a worship experience.
 Pre-requisites: Liturgy/Worship (IWR1xx) and Preaching (IHM1xx) Drs.
 Krentz and Wiseman.
-Fall Semester.
+Not offered 2015-16.
 [EC, ME]